DrTimothyAldenDavis/SuiteSparse/SuiteSparse_config/README.txt

     SuiteSparse_config.mk       for old-style Makefiles in SuiteSparse
                                 (see comments below)
     build/      where SuiteSparse_config is compiled
-    xerbla/     alternative version of BLAS/LAPACK xerbla routine (see below) Config/SuiteSparse_config.h.in      source for SuiteSparse_config.h
+    Config/SuiteSparse_config.h.in      source for SuiteSparse_config.h

 For packages that use cmake and require SuiteSparse_config, see: